kitchoi/packaway/README.rst

 Python does not enforce encapsulations.
-While this is enpowering for use cases where encapsulation matters little and has made Python hugely accessible to beginners, this means more disciplines are required for developers working on large systems (with great powers come great responsibilities).
+While this is enpowering for use cases where encapsulation matters little and has made Python hugely accessible to beginners, this means more disciplines are required for developers working on large systems (with great power comes great responsibility).

 Consequently, Python developers often rely on implicit naming conventions such as a preceding underscore to signal something being hidden.
 However this can only be enforced by vigorous code review.
 For a team of developers with different skill levels, this is difficult to achieve for a large project.
-Even the most seasoned developer with the best intention could still make mistakens, especially if the intended visibility of a software component isn't obvious.
+Even the most seasoned developer with the best intention could still make mistakes, especially if the intended visibility of a software component isn't obvious.

 Many programming languages (e.g. Java, C#, C++) offer programmers ways to